 How Can the Town Help?

-If you are expereincing, or suspect a problem withyour sanitary or storm Private drain Connection (PDC) you may contact the Town for assistance identifying the cause.
+If you are experiencing, or suspect a problem with your sanitary or storm Private drain Connection (PDC) you may contact the Town for assistance identifying the cause.
 Locate your PDC cover typically found in your front yard at the property line, and the Town will dispatch a crew to camera inspect your connection(s).
-There is a $113.00 fee for this service.
-Council has waived the fee for this service until December 2017.
+Council has waived the $113 fee for this service until December 2017.
 Call 519-728-2488

 to make an appointment if you would like this serice completed.
 Any repair costs to pipes on your property, including any exploratory digging required to determine cause, will be paid by the home owner.